xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 can "break" it `<pun>`.
 Careful, though.
 By this time  we've used so many letters, it's hard to think of characters that aren't now representing  reserved  words.
-Remember:  before  you  try the program, you're going to have to edit every occurrence of Block in the other loop constructs to include the new parameter.
-Do  it just like I did for LOOP.
+Remember:  before  you  try the program, you're going to have to edit every occurrence of `Block` in the other loop constructs to include the new parameter.
+Do  it just like I did for `LOOP`.

 I  said ALMOST above.
-There is one slight problem: if you take a hard  look  at  the code generated for DO, you'll see that if you break  out  of  this loop, the value of the loop counter is still left on the stack.
+There is one slight problem: if you take a hard  look  at  the code generated for `DO`, you'll see that if you break  out  of  this loop, the value of the loop counter is still left on the stack.
 We're going to have to fix that!
 A shame ... that was one  of  our  smaller  routines, but it can't be helped.